Frequently Asked Questions

 The Benedictine tradition places a high value on the role of the fine arts in society, as is immediately evident in a tour of CSB|SJU’s superior music facilities.
 "CSB and SJU not only talk about supporting the arts," says Greg Walker, professor emeritus of theory and composition, "but they provide the resources needed for an excellent music program."
 In addition to the Benedicta Arts Center’s 1,078-seat concert hall, the Escher Auditorium (preferred by many professional groups for recording and performance) and the 300-seat Gorecki Family Theater (one of the best equipped and most flexible theater facilities in the Upper Midwest) at CSB, the Abbey Church, Gertken Organ Studio and the Stephen B. Humphrey Theater at SJU provide additional high-quality performance space.

 A large selection of practice rooms with pianos and organs are available on both campuses.
 The music library houses a superb collection of compact discs, records, listening equipment, and scores.

 Performance opportunities are built into both the music major and minor programs.
-In the junior and senior years, music majors frequently present an hour-long recital open to the college community and to the public.
+In the junior and senior years, music majors frequently present hour-long recitals open to the college community and to the public.
 The Student Performance Series provides an opportunity for students to perform pieces that they are working on in a semi-formal setting with an audience of supportive peers.
 In addition to solo performance opportunities, numerous choral and instrumental ensembles are open to both majors and non-majors.
 There are also many performance opportunities outside of our campuses.

 See our comprehensive list of the academic year's music events.

 Are music scholarships available?